How to Wear Booties With Different Cuts of Jeans

 Main Goals When Pairing Booties With Jeans

 My main goal when it comes to pairing booties with jeans is to try and keep the leg line long and streamline.
-It doesn’t matter which cuts of jeans we’re talking about, I aim for that every time, so everything I’ll share here will have that goal in mind.
+That goes for every cut of jeans, so everything I’ll share here will have that goal in mind.

 My other goal is to keep things as simple and as versatile as possible.
 I really dislike having a pair of shoes that only works with one specific pair of jeans.
-I want each of my shoes to work with multiple pairs of pants, and vice versa.
-I don’t know about you, but I don’t want to think so hard about getting dressed!
+I want each of my shoes to work with multiple pairs of pants, and vice versa because I don’t want to think so hard about getting dressed!

 My favorite way to wear skinny jeans with booties is below: